mariomac/pipes/README.md

   from outside the graph: e.g. because they generate them or because they acquire them from an external source like a Web Service.
 A graph must have at least one Init node.
 An Init node must have at least one output node.
-* **Inner** node: any intermediate node that receives data from another node, processes/filters it, and forwards the data to another node.
-An Inner node must have at least one output node.
+* **Middle** node: any intermediate node that receives data from another node, processes/filters it, and forwards the data to another node.
+A Middle node must have at least one output node.
 * **Terminal** node: any node that receives data from another node and does not forward it to another node, but can process it and send the results to outside the graph (e.g. memory, storage, web...)

 ## Example pipeline

-The following pipeline has two Init nodes that send the data to two destination Inner nodes (`odds` and `evens`).
+The following pipeline has two Init nodes that send the data to two destination Middle nodes (`odds` and `evens`).
 From there, the data follows their own branches until they are eventually joined in the `printer` Terminal node.